Length: 3 Miles round trip

 The trail then crosses the outlet to Bertha May Lake over a once fine bridge,

 and heads southeast toward the last of the three lakes, Granite Lake.

 The trail gains elevation before reaching Granite Lake, then descends

-to the outlet of the lake with another fine bridge for crossing the
+to the outlet of the lake with another stream for crossing the lake

 There are occasional views of Mt Rainier on this hike.
 No view of